PlanetKiF/kif.github.io/docs/cs2clientsetup.md

 ### sample cfg ###

-Download this file and put it into the exact folder mentioned above.
+Download <a href="autoexec.cfg">this</a> file and put it into the exact folder mentioned above.
+Open the file with a texteditor and change the keys for the binds as you like.
+When saving the file with your changes do not change the file extension!
+(if you end up with something like autoexec.cfg.txt it will not work!)

+It should load automatically, if it did not try opening the console (ingame) and type exec autoexec.cfg, you then should see the loaded message from within the file.

 ### tbd ###